 ArcGIS gives you the option to create map cache tiles on demand as they are visited by users.
 The first user to navigate to an uncached area must wait while the corresponding tiles are drawn by the server.
 The tiles are then added to the service's cache folder and remain on the server until updated or deleted by the server administrator.
 This means that subsequent visitors to the area will not have to wait for the tiles to be created.

 When used wisely, on-demand caching can save you much time and disk space.
 Most maps show some area that is barren, unusable, or uninteresting to the map audience, especially at large scales (zoomed in).
 Caching on demand relieves you of the burden of creating and storing these unneeded tiles but leaves the possibility that a user could still view the area if needed.

-Although on-demand caching is a useful feature, it can put an unnecessary hit on performance when misused or overused.
-This topic contains tips for using on-demand caching in the most effective way.
+Although on-demand caching is a useful feature, it can negatively impact performance when misused or overused.
+The following sections contain tips for using on-demand caching in the most effective way.